The Artist as Shaman

 For instance; when did the British National Health Service (apparently still admired across the world) cease to be truly free at point of service and become a business that should not lose money?
 If people are healthy because of the work of the NHS, then no money can actually be lost.
 The intended end product or state has been achieved and the amount spent is simply what it has cost.
 In theory, tax payers are paying for exactly this result of a healthy nation.

 Sadly the NHS system is intrinsically linked to a powerful business model; that of the pharmaceutical industry, which requires a healthy profit to be made.
-This model is the complete opposite of how some ancient medical systems operated.
-The traditional way saw the doctor getting paid while a person was in good health and not getting paid if the person became ill.
+This model is the complete antithesis of how some ancient medical systems operated.
+The old traditional way saw the doctor getting paid while a person was in good health and not getting paid if the person became ill.
 The system was designed so that it was in the doctor's interest (both morally and financially) to keep his patients in a state of good health.

 Health = profit.